shrishti-04/shrishti-04/README.md

 - 💬 Ask me about soft skills
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I'm very happy!! :)

+<p>I'm an aspiring Data Analyst and I enjoy doing manipulation of data, data cleaning, data visualization such as Matplotlib, Seaborn etc. I'm also a well experienced Web Developer and have made lots of wesites.
+Apart from this I like to interact and communicate with different people.
+My hobbies are dance, drawing, painting, sports such as badminton, volleyball and throwball</p>

 <h3 align="left">Talk with me!!
 I'm kinda awesome:</h3>
 <p align="left">